KristiDodaj/KristiDodaj/README.md

 - 📚 I'm currently a Computer Science student @University of Toronto
 - 👀 I’m interested in SWE & ML 👨‍💻, acting 🎬, and football(soccer) ⚽️
-- 📫 Feel free to reach out at: kristi.dodaj@mail.utoronto.ca
+- 📫 Feel free to reach out at: kristidodaj001@gmail.com

 ---